PhurinutR/twitter-sentiment-analysis/model5/README.md

 cd twitter-sentiment-analysis
 zip -r util.zip util
 ```
+⚠️ Note: This step is necessary for PySpark to access the util package during distributed processing in the Notebook files.

 ## Usage: TF-IDF with Naive Bayes
 1. Run `tfidf_nb_program.ipynb` from the current folder.
-2. Follow the instruction inside the Jupyter Notebook to play around with it.
+2. Follow the instructions inside the Jupyter Notebook to play around with it.
+3. At the end, you will obtain a train/testing loss and accuracy score, fine-tune the parameters for `TfidfVectorizer()` and `NaiveBayes()` to adjust the parameters.

 ## Optional: TF-IDF Word-embedding Exporter
 1. Run `tfidf_word_embed.ipynb` from the current folder.
-2. Follow the instruction inside the Jupyter Notebook to play around with it.
+2. Follow the instructions inside the Jupyter Notebook to play around with it.
 3. You may check the `output` folder for the exported TF-IDF vectors after running the last cell of the file.